- About this Journal

 Information for librarians

-In the absence of a separate license agreement, Edward Elgar Publishing follows the SERU guidelines for subscriptions to the Journal of Human Rights and the Environment, as published at the NISO SERU website: http://www.niso.org/standards-committees/seru.
+In the absence of a separate license agreement, Edward Elgar Publishing follows the SERU guidelines for subscriptions to the Competition Law Journal, as published at the NISO SERU website: http://www.niso.org/standards-committees/seru.

 Edward Elgar is also able to enter in to a signed license agreement with institutions if this is preferred.
 Two copies must be signed and sent to: Edward Elgar Publishing Ltd, The Lypiatts, 15 Lansdown Road, Cheltenham, GL50 2JA, UK, email firstname.lastname@example.org with any queries.
 Or go to our license page.